-North Georgia Technical College does not discriminate on the basis of sex or gender in any of its education or employment programs and activities.
+North Georgia Technical College does not discriminate based on sex or gender in any of its education or employment programs and activities.
 NGTC will not tolerate sexual misconduct, which is prohibited, and which includes, but is not limited to, domestic violence, dating violence, sexual assault, sexual exploitation, sexual harassment, and stalking.
 NGTC strongly encourages members of the community to report instances of sexual misconduct promptly.
 These policies and procedures are intended to ensure that all parties involved receive appropriate support and fair treatment, and that allegations of sexual misconduct are handled in a prompt, thorough and equitable manner.

-For a complete copy of North Georgia Technical College's policy governing sexual misconduct, visit www.northgatech.edu student handbook section 6.1.2p
+For a complete copy of North Georgia Technical College's policy governing sexual misconduct, visit www.northgatech.edu and scroll to the bottom of the page and open the link titled, Sexual Harassment and Title IX.
+I can also be found in the student handbook.